quire-api/quire-api/src/main/resources/description.md

 ### Token Expiration

-When the user has revoked your app's access, or the token has been expired, an event will be sent.
-You can clean up your storage if ncessary.
+When the token has been expired or revoked, an event will be sent to your app.
+You can clean up your storage if necessary.

 ```
 {